-If your Rolex watch is no longer keeping accurate time, or more specifically, if it’s losing or gaining time consistently over time, it might be time for a service.
-However, there are a few things you can do to improve accuracy before shipping your watch off to Rolex for a full service.
+Still, like all watches, Rolex timepieces are manmade and subject to human error – or sometimes, user error.
+If the accuracy of your Rolex watch is no longer keeping accurate time, it might be time for a service.
+However, there are a few things you can try before shipping your watch off to Rolex for a full service.

 Winding an Automatic Rolex